 Anyway, Time to Unplug For A Bit

 Thank you for listening to this rant/perpetual-day-dream.
 There really is no egg aside from what inspires you here.
-Maybe it did, maybe it should.
+Maybe it did, or maybe it should.
 I suppose you read it for a reason.

 If you like stuff like this, something must have gone horribly wrong, but I do talk a darn lot about games, and you can find those everywhere on Mr. Dave Pizza.
 If you like what you see, please come back again.
 And please consider a gift of a slice of pizza to keep things going.